bkedwards/comp423-course-notes/docs/tutorials/rust-setup.md

 Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs Running `target/debug/hello_cargo`
 Hello COMP423!
 ```
+!!! note "Cargo Run"
-//Insert an admonition about how `cargo run` is similar to `cargo build` but is more convenient than having to remember to run `cargo build` and then execute the whole path of the binary.
-Most Rust developers prefer to use `cargo run`. //
+    `cargo run` is similar to `cargo build` but is more convenient as you don't have to run `cargo build` and then execute the whole path of the binary.

+    - Most Rust developers prefer to use `cargo run`.

 ##Conclusion
-Congratulations!
+**Congratulations!**

 You’ve successfully created a simple Hello World program in the Rust language and configured a development environment.
 These are important foundational skills that can be applied to many open-source and professional projects, and can help kick-start your illustrious Rust career!